rockstor/rockstor-doc/contribute/contribute.rst

 ~~~~~~~~~~~~

 At this point the Rockstor Web-UI should be available to verify your changes.
-In our example setup the URL from **laptop** would be :code:`https://buildvm/`.
+In our example setup, the URL from **laptop** would be :code:`https://buildvm/`.

 It is very important to ensure that your code changes survive a reboot.
-Sometimes, especially when db changes are made, this can be an issue.
+Sometimes, especially when database changes are made, this can be an issue.
 Be sure to check that the resulting build behaves as expected over:

 1. A config reset - removing :code:`/opt/rockstor/.initrock` and rebooting